dmrazzy/documentation/docs/setup/deploymentnew/v3-installation/1.2.0.2/on-premises-deployment.md

 * Select `Import` Existing for cluster addition.
 * Select `Generic` as cluster type to add.
 * Fill the `Cluster Name` field with unique cluster name and select `Create`.
-* You will get the kubecl commands to be executed in the kubernetes cluster.
+* You will get the kubectl commands to be executed in the kubernetes cluster.
 Copy the command and execute from your PC (make sure your `kube-config` file is correctly set to MOSIP cluster).
 ```
 e.g.:
 kubectl apply -f https://rancher.e2e.mosip.net/v3/import/pdmkx6b4xxtpcd699gzwdtt5bckwf4ctdgr7xkmmtwg8dfjk4hmbpk_c-m-db8kcj4r.yaml
 ```
 * Wait for few seconds after executing the command for the cluster to get verified.
 * Your cluster is now added to the rancher management server.